 For Lisa, this is easy.
 “I tell people whenever I make new friends,” says the extroverted teenager.
 “I just put it out there.”
 In Grade 9, for instance, Lisa met a boy from a nearby city, during a choir exchange.
 On the first day they were sitting with friends in the school cafeteria and Lisa was eating a rhubarb pie.

 “We were joking about it and it just came up.
 I said there aren’t many desserts that I can eat and I launched into my spiel.”

 Then Lisa grew closer to Michael.
 One day he asked Lisa a question: If you smell nuts, would you have a reaction?
 Lisa leapt at the opportunity: “The allergen has to get into my body, either through food or by kissing someone.”
 Not long after, Michael asked Lisa out.
 She asked if he remembered what she had said about her allergies.
 “No kissing if I’ve eaten bad stuff, so I won’t,” he replied.

 They kissed that night, and again over the next couple of months.
 Michael wouldn’t eat nuts either the day he was to see Lisa or the day before.
 He didn’t take any chances.

 For the parent, dealing with an allergic teenager entering the dating world can be nerve-racking.
-Most deaths caused by reactions to food happen to people between 10 and 19 – a coming of age period when kids fear an allergy will prevent them from fitting in, according to a survey conducted by the Food Allergy & Anaphylaxis Network.
+Most deaths caused by reactions to food happen to people between 10 and 19 – a coming of age period when kids fear an allergy will prevent them from fitting in, according to a survey conducted by the Food Allergy & Anaphylaxis Network (now known as FARE).

 Communication is key: “You have to know your teen,” says Beth Goldstein, a social worker whose 17-year-old son is allergic to peanuts.